 Teen is Required to Hold a Permit in California

 For many teens, obtaining a learner’s permit marks an exciting step toward driving independence.
-However, understanding the rules about the mandatory waiting period before taking the wheel for your official driving test in California is crucial.
+However, understanding California’s rules for the mandatory waiting period before taking the official driving test is crucial.

 How Long a Teen is Required to Hold a Permit in California